bram2w/baserow/docs/development/development-environment.md

 ## Starting backend development server

-Now that you have your development environment up and running, you need to apply all the database migrations and start the backend's development server.
+Now that you have your development environment up and running, you need to apply all the database migrations, synchronize the templates and start the backend's development server.
 You need to execute the bash command of the backend container first.
 Because Baserow is not installed as a dependency you have to use the manage.py file in the source directory.

 ```
 $ docker exec -it backend bash
 $ python src/baserow/manage.py migrate
 Running migrations:
 ...
+$ python src/baserow/manage.py sync_templates
 $ python src/baserow/manage.py runserver 0.0.0.0:8000
 ```